Truck Centers, Inc. Course Descriptions

 CEP70 DD MEDIUM-DUTY DIAGNOSTIC/MAJOR REPAIR (4 DAYS)

 This course is split into two sections.
 One section is the Major Repair on the DD5 engine, and the other is the diagnostic on the DD8 engine.
-This class is 95% hands on learning.
+This class is 95% hands-on learning.
 Part one covers the major repair of the engine with emphasis on the systems of the engine (air, coolant, lube, and fuel).
-As the technicians disassemble and reassemble the engine, they will learn how to properly use Technical Literature for tasks including how to set the gear train, gear lash, set the valve lash, and engine brake lash.
-The course will cover component differences the technician will see between the Heavy-Duty DD and the Medium- Duty engine.
+As the technicians disassemble and reassemble the engine, they will learn how to properly use Technical Literature for tasks, including how to set the gear train, gear lash, set the valve lash, and engine brake lash.
+The course will cover component differences the technician will see between the heavy-duty DD and the medium-duty engine.
 Part two covers the live troubleshooting of various possible engine failures and tooling to repair them, including the usage of the DiagnosticLink electronic service tool panels.

 CEA01 DD HEAVY-DUTY - AIR & ATS DIAGNOSTICS ILT (3 DAYS)

-CEA02 DD HEAVY-DUTY - FUEL SYSTEM DIAGNOSTICS ILT (4 DAYS)
+CEF02 DD HEAVY-DUTY - FUEL SYSTEM DIAGNOSTICS ILT (4 DAYS)

 CVG18 DT12 TRANSMISSION (3 DAYS)